nbdc-datahub/hbcd-docs/docs/instruments/eeg/index-alt.md

 ### Derivatives

 HBCD-MADE produces preprocessed EEG derivatives.
-Please see the [HBCD-MADE webpage](https://docs-hbcd-made.readthedocs.io/en/latest) for a full explanation of the derivative files displayed below.
+See the [HBCD-MADE documentation](https://docs-hbcd-made.readthedocs.io/en/latest) for a full explanation of the derivative files displayed below.

 <pre class="folder-tree">
 hbcd/